Kshitiz1403/Recording-Manager/README.md

 # Recording-Manager
 A Python Script to automatically download Teams Recordings to local system and then upload it to onedrive after renaming it.

-After every class, I had to manually download, rename and then upload the recording to my OneDrive.
+After every online class, I had to manually download, rename and then upload the recording from MS Teams to my OneDrive folder.
 I found this really tedious and to do it for 3 classes daily was such a headache.
 So randomly sitting on the couch I thought of an idea to automate this process and here it is!